na-na-hi/renget/archive/BillyVSPorygon.md

 Porygon's eyes glow an ominous white.

-Bill's eyes widen as several meshes of light manifest from the ether, expanding and covering Porygon's surroundings as if scouting the nearby environment.
+Bill's own eyes widen as several meshes of light manifest from the ether, expanding and covering Porygon's surroundings as if scouting the nearby environment.
 A mechanical thrumming rings out as the Link Box above the living 3D model begins to spin.

 Electricity *crackles* from the renewed body.
 Sinister whooshing sounds are accompanied by the glowing meshes shifting in front of Porygon, locking in place like a weapon cocking.